The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 The 민증 까 phrase

 "민증 까" (min-jeung kka), literally "flip out your ID card," is a joking demand to settle a hierarchy dispute by checking the resident registration card.
 Used when two people are unsure who is older or are pretending to be the same age.
-Carries a humor of mock-confrontation; not actually rude among friends.
+It carries humor of mock-confrontation; it is not actually rude among friends.

 환갑 and milestone birthdays